algogz/questions/q/aws-devop-pro.md

 ### QUESTION 210
 What is the expected behavior if Ansible is called with `ansible-playbook -i localhost playbook.yml`?

-- A. Ansible will at tempt to read the inventory file name d`localhost' B. Ansible will run the plays local ly.
+- A. Ansible will at tempt to read the inventory file named `localhost`
+- B. Ansible will run the plays local ly.
 - C. Ansible will run the playbook on the host name d`localhost'
 - D. Ansiblewon'trun,this is in valid command line syntax